ABS: Enforcing Constraint Satisfaction On Generated Sequences Via Automata-Guided Beam Search: Experimental Evaluation

 \section{Experimental Evaluation}

-We report on experiments assessing the benefits of our approach applied to two tasks.
-In all tasks, to produce the transition matrix representing the temporal formula, we exploit the MONA software~\footnote{\href{https://www.brics.dk/mona/}{https://www.brics.dk/mona/}, copyright 1997-2020 Aarhus University.} and the LTLf2DFA software~\citep{Fuggitti2019}, under license LGPLv3+.
-All the experiments run on a machine with a Intel® Xeon® 20 cores and a NVidia L40S GPU with 48 GB of VRAM.
+We report on experiments assessing the benefits of our approach applied to three tasks: image sequence classification and text generation, involving temporal constraints (expressed as \ltlf formulas), and text infilling, involving structural constraints (expressed as regular expressions).
+To produce the automata representing the \ltlf formulae, we exploit MONA ~\footnote{\href{https://www.brics.dk/mona/}{https://www.brics.dk/mona/}, copyright 1997-2020 Aarhus University.} and LTLf2DFA ~\footnote{\href{http://ltlf2dfa.diag.uniroma1.it/}{http://ltlf2dfa.diag.uniroma1.it/}, License LGPLv3+}~\citep{Fuggitti2019}.
+For regular expressions, we used FAdo~\citep{reis2002fado}.
+All experiments ran on a machine with an Intel® Xeon® 20 cores and NVidia L40S GPU with 48 GB of VRAM.